owlprotocol/owlprotocol/packages/cli/README.md

 - [x] Detach a child NFT from a parent NFT
 - [ ] Attach a NFT to a parent NFT
 - [x] View a NFT's information by tokenId, including DNA and attributes
+- [ ] Create a test with a local IPFS, and ganache

 ### AssetRouter
 - [ ] Deploy an AssetRouter smart contract for NFT logic